 Management Objective Goals

-The Department's management goal at Becker Lake is to provide the public with a quality recreational experience that includes fishing for trout and observing wildlife.
+The Department's management goal at Becker Lake is to provide the public with a quality recreational experience that includes blue ribbon trout fishing and observing wildlife.

 Public Use Opportunities and Resource Management Emphasis